 - As a follow-up antithesis, one may say, “Pets may poop on the floor, bite me, ruin my furniture, and run away but they don’t do this with the pre-planned intent to hurt me like humans do.”
 Maybe, maybe not.
 You can’t read their minds.
 Even if they can’t hurt you with pre-planned intent, there are two other things to consider: (a) Animals, when left to their instincts in the wild, will and can hurt you with pre-planned intent (especially predatory animals, which cats and dogs and even birds are by nature); and (b) even if they can’t hurt you with pre-planned intent, they still hurt you!
 I think it is better that a human knows what he’s doing when he hurts you whereas an animal, under this premise, wouldn’t know any better since they cannot distinguish between right and wrong (because they’re not created in God’s image).
 It is better that a human understands what he’s doing is wrong—even if he has no remorse—than an animal that doesn’t even know what wrong is.

 - “Animals have souls.”
 If by “soul” you mean the נֶפֶשׁ (nephesh), then yes.
 In Hebrew, nephesh means the life which animates the being.
 Scripture calls animals נֶפֶשׁ חַיָּה (nephesh chayah), literally “living soul,” or “living thing, living creature” (Genesis 1:20-21, 24), as well as “breath of life” (Genesis 1:30).
 Humans, too, have this nephesh.
 When God formed man (יצר, yatsar), “וַיִּפַּח בְּאַפָּיו נִשְׁמַת חַיִּים וַיְהִי הָאָדָם לְנֶפֶשׁ חַיָּה,” literally, “He breathed into his nostrils the breath of life, and man became a living creature” (Genesis 2:7).
 The word for “breath” (נְשָׁמָה, nushamah) is in the same word family as nephesh, as is the verb for God’s “breathing” (נפח, naphach).
 In the sense of nephesh, then, both human beings and animals have a “soul” insofar as they are living creatures.
+Animals also have this “breath of life” (Genesis 7:22).
 However, there is also a distinction to be made.
-Only mankind is described as having God’s “breath of life”; this is wholly distinct from nephesh chayah (living creature).
-Both are living creatures, but only humans have the breath of life, that is, God’s image.
-Therefore, the fact that animals have souls insofar as they are nephesh (living creatures) but do not have God’s “breath of life”—God’s image—means nothing for animals’ supposed equivalence or superiority to humans.
+Only mankind was created in God’s image; animals do not have this holy image.
+Therefore, we cannot place an animal’s life as equal or more important than a human being’s; otherwise, we end up always deposing the life of a human being.